-How observations of a salivating dog influenced our understanding of the triggers of drug craving
+How observing a salivating dog helped us understand the triggers for drug craving

-In the late 1800s the Russian physiologist, Ivan Pavlov made a groundbreaking discovery that would influence the way we understand drug craving.
+In the late 1800s the Russian physiologist, Ivan Pavlov made a groundbreaking discovery.
 Like most key scientific discoveries, it occurred purely by chance.
 Pavlov was studying the salivary reflex in dogs in response to food.
-In his experiment, a laboratory assistant entered the room and then put some food down in front of the dogs.
-The dogs salivated, no surprise there.
-However, Pavlov soon noticed that after a while, the dogs began to salivate as soon as the laboratory assistant entered the room before they put the food down, and also when they came in without food at all.
+In his experiment, a lab assistant entered the room and put some food down in front of the dogs.
+Naturally, the dogs salivated.
+However, Pavlov noticed that after a while, the dogs began to salivate as soon as the lab assistant entered the room before they put the food down, and also when they came in without any food.

 The brain ‘expects’ drug reward after drug cue exposure

-The brain learns that these stimuli are often followed by the reward (drugs or food) and so the brain expects the reward whenever it encounters these stimuli.
-This expectation is largely unconscious, so the person encountering the drug cues may not consciously think that a drug reward is coming.
-However, exposure to drug cues triggers a range of responses readying the body for drug reward, craving is one of these.
+The brain learns that these stimuli are often followed by the reward (drugs or food) and so it starts to expect them.
+This expectation is largely unconscious.
+The person might not consciously think that a drug reward is coming when they see the cue, but their brain will trigger a range of responses readying the body for drug reward, and craving is one of these.

 The aim of our study

-As craving is known to contribute to relapse, clinicians and scientists like me are interested in understanding exactly what brain processes contribute to the craving response.
-Identifying brain areas that contribute to craving will help us develop targeted drug therapy or psychological treatment to block or lessen craving and help maintain abstinence.
-Understanding these processes was the aim of our study, published in Addiction Biology.
+Cravings contribute to relapse, so we were interested in understanding exactly what brain processes contribute to the craving response.
+Identifying the parts of the brain that contribute to craving will help us develop targeted drug therapy or psychological treatment to block or lessen cravings and help maintain abstinence.

 How we investigated craving

-We used a video of drug cues produced with the help and guidance of staff and service users of the Chapman-Barker Unit (CBU), to trigger drug craving in newly detoxified opioid-dependent participants (with their consent) using non-invasive brain imaging technology to ‘look’ inside their brains.
-We used a novel approach to examine the minute-by-minute changes in brain activity that tracked the waxing and waning of craving over time.
+We used a video of drug cues produced with the help and guidance of staff and service users of the Chapman-Barker Unit (CBU), to trigger drug craving in newly detoxified opioid-dependent participants (with their consent).
+We also used non-invasive brain imaging technology to look inside their brains.
+Then we examined the minute-by-minute changes in brain activity that tracked the increase and decrease in craving over time.

 What we found

-We wish to use our craving paradigm as a screen to test for new treatments that might reduce activity in the amygdala or increase anterior cingulate activity in the hope of finding a treatment that abolishes craving to help maintain abstinence.
+We want to use what we've learnt to test for new treatments that might reduce activity in the amygdala or increase anterior cingulate activity in the hope of finding a treatment that cuts craving to help with abstinence.